ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Benfotiamine shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
 Thiamine HCl shows good absorption and is classified as Secondary Form.

-Benfotiamine is a fat-soluble thiamine precursor with approximately 5x better bioavailability than thiamine HCl.
+Benfotiamine is a fat-soluble thiamine precursor with better bioavailability than thiamine HCl.
 It crosses lipid membranes and reaches nerve tissue more effectively, making it the preferred form for neurological conditions, diabetic neuropathy, and advanced glycation end-product inhibition.

 Dosing Comparison